godotengine/godot-docs/classes/class_xrbodymodifier3d.rst

 Description
 -----------

-This node uses body tracking data from a :ref:`XRBodyTracker<class_XRBodyTracker>` to animate the skeleton of a body mesh.
+This node uses body tracking data from an :ref:`XRBodyTracker<class_XRBodyTracker>` to pose the skeleton of a body mesh.

-This node positions itself at the :ref:`XRBodyTracker.JOINT_ROOT<class_XRBodyTracker_constant_JOINT_ROOT>` position and scales itself to :ref:`XRServer.world_scale<class_XRServer_property_world_scale>`.
-Adding the body model as a child of this node will result in the model being positioned and scaled correctly for XR experiences.
+Positioning of the body is performed by creating an :ref:`XRNode3D<class_XRNode3D>` ancestor of the body mesh driven by the same :ref:`XRBodyTracker<class_XRBodyTracker>`.

 The body tracking position-data is scaled by :ref:`Skeleton3D.motion_scale<class_Skeleton3D_property_motion_scale>` when applied to the skeleton, which can be used to adjust the tracked body to match the scale of the body model.